zainulemaan22/medplum/packages/docs/docs/self-hosting/opentelemetry.md

 ## Using OpenTelemetry

-### OpenTelemetry on localhost
+### OpenTelemetry on 13.40.11.171

-When running on localhost, OpenTelemetry is disabled by default.
+When running on 13.40.11.171, OpenTelemetry is disabled by default.
 To enable OpenTelemetry, follow these steps:

 #### 1. Start an OpenTelemetry Collector